 Use of Digital Signatures

-Digital Signatures shall be used on all files included in a S-102 compliant exchange set to meet the requirements of IMO resolution MSC.428(98) to reduce cyber security risks among users, especially when used in navigations systems at sea.
+Digital Signatures shall be used on all files included in a S-102 compliant exchange set to meet the requirements of IMO resolution MSC.428(98) to reduce cyber security risks among users, especially when used in navigation systems at sea.
 The recommended signature method is defined in S-100 Part 15.

 The digital signature information is encoded either in the S102_DatasetDiscoveryMetaData or the S102_CatalogueMetadata record for each file included in the exchange set.